DanielBird/Automation-Engine/README.md

 # Automation Engine

+Automation engine is an open source template for creating automation games.
-This project is currently a work in progress.
+This project is regularly being updated.
+It is being built in Unity 6.

 ![Demo](Media/BeltTest.gif)

 # To get started using the template